-- 2.1 Elections AUS shall administer all annual departmental elections required under Article 8 Section 2 of the AUS Constitution ("Departmental Associations Electoral must hold annual elections in accordance with the AUS Departmental Association Electoral By-Laws and their Constitutions"). - 2.2 Elections Clause Exemption: Departmental associations may request an exemption with cause from the provisions contained in Article 8 Section 2 of the AUS Constitution. - 2.3 Article Five Exemptions: Departmental associations may request an exemption with cause from the provisions contained in Article 5 ("Polling") of these Departmental Association Electoral Bylaws. - 2.3.1 Applications for the aforementioned exemptions shall include a detailed proposal for an alternative electoral process.
+- 2.1 Elections AUS shall administer all annual departmental elections required under Article 8 Section 2 of the AUS Constitution ("Departmental Associations Electoral must hold annual elections in accordance with the AUS Departmental Association Electoral By-Laws and their Constitutions"). - 2.2 Elections Clause Exemption: Departmental associations may request an exemption with cause from the provisions contained in Article 8 Section 2 of the AUS Constitution. - 2.2.1: the AUS president must send the AUS departmental elector's list to the CRO before October 1st for elections taking place in the fall semester and before February 1st for elections taking place in the winter semester. - 2.3 Article Five Exemptions: Departmental associations may request an exemption with cause from the provisions contained in Article 5 ("Polling") of these Departmental Association Electoral Bylaws. - 2.3.1 Applications for the aforementioned exemptions shall include a detailed proposal for an alternative electoral process.
 Applications shall be submitted to Elections AUS no later than February 21 and approved or denied by the AUS Executive Committee no later than March 1. - 2.4 Inter-faculty departmental associations shall be granted a de facto exemption from the provisions contained in Article 8 Section 2 of the AUS Constitution.